txt231/adbdisplay/README.md

 After writing a register, the display does not save, and previous values will be restored on reboot.
 Im guessing save sequence refers to specific settings?

-`DumpSettings1` and `DumpSettings2` should dump some pieces of data that is in a parameter file used in service utility.
+`DumpSettings1` and `DumpSettings2` should dump some pieces of data that is in a parameter file created by service utility.

 ***